FredrikBorgstrom/flutter-arb-glue/README.md

 ### Schema

-Flutter's l10n has several custom schema, see details in [arb.schema.json](./arb.schema.json).
+Flutter's localization (l10n) has several custom schemas, which are elaborated upon in [arb.schema.json](./arb.schema.json).

-If you are using VSCode, you can setup the schema by:
+If you're utilizing VSCode, streamline the schema setup by incorporating the following configuration:

 ```json
 {